meitar/docs/content/install-guide/preparation/site-survey.md

 A good site survey will provide an Install Team with the following:

 * Annotated panorama photographs of the install site.
-See [Taking Panoarama Photos]({{< relref "panoramas" >}}) for details and [§ Determining LOS](#visually-confirm-los-to-an-existing-node).
+See [Taking Panoarama Photos]({{< relref "panoramas" >}}) for details.
 * Advance warning of any physical hazards at the install site.
 See [Site Safety]({{< relref "safety" >}}) for details.
 * A report on pre-existing radio spectrum emissions at the install site that may interfere with new node equipment.
-See [§ Wireless Site Survey](#perform-a-wireless-site-survey) for details.

 ## Page Contents